Alichu2/Alichu2/README.md

 # Hello Traveller!
-You have just found my GitHub profile.
-This might interest you:
+Good morrow traveller, thee has't just hath found mine own GitHub profile.
+This may beest of int'rest to thee:
 - My GitHub username is @Alichu2.
 - I would like to be CEO of Apple (Tim Cook, please reach out to me).
 - You can read more about me and contact me [here](https://nauke.com/).